jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/Network Troubles, NAS and SQLite.md

 ## Aside / Reminders

 - Currently Qiqqa doesn't support network & UNC mapped paths, e.g. `//share/path/...` (see also [#354](https://github.com/jimmejardine/qiqqa-open-source/issues/354)).
-- SQLite (**NOT** the .NET version) has experiemental code for WAL2 and other 'modes': those are also relevant for locking and network behaviour, e.g. [#354](https://github.com/jimmejardine/qiqqa-open-source/issues/354)).
+- SQLite (**NOT** the .NET version) has experimental code for WAL2 and other 'modes': those are also relevant for locking and network behaviour, e.g. [#354](https://github.com/jimmejardine/qiqqa-open-source/issues/354)).
 -